letiendat198/MusicManager/README.md

 - ~~Song with same name will overlap when download~~ (File name now come with artist)
 - ~~Delete button (Also other buttons too but less obvious) firing n times when used n times~~ (Again, do not write .connect() somewhere it will be called multiple times)
-- DataManager may take 2 update first time to generate working data.json
+- ~~DataManager may take 2 update first time to generate working data.json~~
 </details>

-- Batch get url won't close automatically
+- Batch get url may not close automatically
 - A few things will crash randomly cause I can't squash all bugs (TODO: Add a logging system)
 - Sometimes batch operations will fail with no apparent cause (More threads more fails, just retry or lower thread count in settings)
 - Will add when remember